pipe-cd/pipecd/docs/content/en/docs/user-guide/adding-an-application.md

 - `kind` is the application kind.
 As explained before, supporting kinds of application are: `Kubernetes`, `Terrform`, `CloudRun`, `Lambda`.
 - `spec` is the specific configuration for each application kind.

-After clicking on the `Save` button at the previous step, the popup will be changed to allow you fill your deployment configuration.
+After clicking on the `Save` button at the previous step, the popup will be changed to allow you to fill your deployment configuration.
 You can also choose one of the prepared templates.

 ![](/images/adding-deployment-configuration-file.png)
 <p style="text-align: center;">